grafana/Grafana-Alloy-for-Beginners/README.md

 }
 ```
 The preceding example has two blocks:
 - `prometheus.remote_write "default"`: A labeled block which instantiates a prometheus.remote_write component.
 The label is the string "default".
 - `endpoint`: An unlabeled block inside the component that configures an endpoint to send metrics to.
-This block sets the url attribute to specify the endpoint.
+This block sets the url `attribute` to equal to the value (`expression`) of the url ("http://localhost:9009/api/prom/push").

-You use expressions to compute the value of an attribute.
-The simplest expressions are constant values like strings, integers, lists, objects, etc.

 # Environment overview
 <img width="1433" alt="image" src="https://github.com/user-attachments/assets/6fd37912-58ab-4620-a246-6babc04d8f5d" />